 There are many aspects to consider when choosing the best pair of underwear for a woman, and understanding these features and tradeoffs can help you make an informed decision.

 The material of your hiking underwear directly impacts moisture management, breathability, and odor control.
-An often overlooked aspect of the materials that women should be considering is if the materials are tested for harmful chemicals like BPA (bisphenol A) and PFAS (per- and polyfluoroalkyl substances).
+An often overlooked aspect of the materials women should consider is whether they are tested for harmful chemicals like BPA (bisphenol A) and PFAS (per- and polyfluoroalkyl substances).

 These chemicals have been shown to be absorbable through the skin (read this article) and are known endocrine (hormone) disruptors.
 We suggest purchasing from brands that avoid or test for these substances.